linuxha/Humbug/README.md

 The MC6800.inc contains a few macros I'm experimenting with.
 Do be careful with them as I haven't documented the flags and the macros don't work with all addressing modes.

+I will clean this up when done.
+I am trying to do that as I go along.
+I seem to be adding to the mess. ;-)

 # Sources